plenoptic-org/plenoptic/docs/tutorials/intro/Metamer.md

 );
 ```

-And we can see these shfits happening in the animation of synthesis:
+And we can see these shifts happening in the animation of synthesis:

 ```{code-cell} ipython3
 po.synth.metamer.animate(met)